Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Discussion

-Measuring the mean generalized bunching probability involves sampling over the Haar measure of visible unitaries, which may be difficult in practice.
-A possible extension of this work is to calculate how many samples from the Haar measure are necessary to obtain a good estimate of the mean generalized bunching probability.
-It is possible that this number of samples is equal to one, using a method we now describe.
-For a state $\rho$ that singly occupies the distinct sites $\bm{i}\in [m]^n$, a visible unitary $U\in \mathrm{U}(\mathcal{H}_V)$, and a number $k \in [m]$ of visible sites, define $\overline{b}(k|U, \rho)$ to be the uniform average of the generalized bunching probability over all subsets of $[m]$ that have cardinality $k$.
+For a state $\rho$ that singly occupies the distinct sites $\bm{i}\in [m]^n$, a visible unitary $U\in \mathrm{U}(\mathcal{H}_V)$, and a number $k \in [m]$ of visible sites, define $\overline{b}(k|U, \rho)$ to be the uniform average of the generalized bunching probability over all subsets of $[m]$ that have $k$ elements.
 By a simple combinatorial argument, given in Ref.~\citenum{youngAtomicBosonSampler2024} Eq.~17, there is a simple and efficient estimator for $\overline{b}(k|U, \rho)$ that can be calculated from samples of the visible occupation distribution.
-The mean of $\overline{b}(k|U, \rho)$ over the Haar measure of visible unitaries is equal to the mean generalized bunching probability $\int dU b(S|U, \rho)$ for any set $S\subseteq[m]$ of size $k$.
-Then by the log-Sobolev inequality and Herbst's argument (Ref.~\citenum{aubrun2017alice}, Thm.~5.39), $\overline{b}(k|U, \rho)$ approximates $\int dU b(S|U, \rho)$ with high probability over the Haar measure of visible unitaries.
+The mean of $\overline{b}(k|U, \rho)$ over the Haar measure of visible unitaries is equal to the mean generalized bunching probability $w(k|\rho)$.
+Then by the log-Sobolev inequality and Herbst's argument (Ref.~\citenum{aubrun2017alice}, Thm.~5.39), $\overline{b}(k|U, \rho)$ approximates $w(k|\rho)$ with high probability over the Haar measure of visible unitaries.
 The estimate of the mean generalized bunching probability obtained from this method of averaging over subsets is subject to approximation error introduced from sampling the Haar measure.
 The bound on the approximation error obtained by direct application of the log-Sobolev inequality appears to be unfavorable when compared to the range of the mean generalized bunching probability over input states.
 It is possible that the bounds can be significantly improved.
 Alternatively, one can seek to determine a lower bound on the number of samples of $\overline{b}(k|U,\rho)$ over the Haar distribution of visible unitaries that are necessary to obtain a good estimate of the mean generalized bunching probability.
 For a typical unitary $U$, the bunching probability \(b(S|U,\rho)\) is not constant as a function over subsets \(S\) of size \(k\).
 This implies that the distribution over \(U\) of \(\overline{b}(k|U,\rho)\) is narrower than the distribution over \(U\) of \(b(S|U, \rho)\) for fixed \(S\).
 As a result it is possible that tighter concentration inequalities can be obtained for $\overline{b}(k|U, \rho)$ than those given in Ref.~\citenum{shchesnovich_distinguishing_2021} for $b(S|U, \rho)$.